dansoh/ca-api-gateway/README.md

 # ca-api-gateway

-Scripts that use the CA API Gateway Rest API to automate configuration and administration of the CA API Gateway.
+Automating configuration and administration of the CA API Gateway via the Rest API.

 ### Pre-requisites